 Using a Soft Case

-If you are considering a lighter approach when storing your recurve bow in transit, then opt for a soft case for your gear.
+If you are considering a lighter approach when storing your recurve bow in transit, then opt for a soft case (like this one) for your gear.
 Depending on the brand as well, some soft cases come with foam lining to keep your bow safe.
 And for long-term storage in your home, a soft case will definitely keep your gear from damage and the like!

 Using a Backpack